mastahslayah/Kissanime-Downloader/README.md

 # Kissanime-Downloader
 Mandatory: Kissanime account (you can make a throwaway if you would like) as the program requires it.
 As well as Chrome, and .Net framework (the version I did it with as 4.5.2)

 Note: Using ".io" is currently bugged, please use ".ru".
+There are also a few more planned features.

 How to use: